 When it comes to lifestyle and shopping in San Diego, expats will have a dizzying selection of options.
 Shopaholics have access to countless shops, boutiques and malls.
-Night owls can choose from options including rooftop bars, live music and karaoke.
-Family-oriented expats, on the other hand, have an array of attractions such as the San Diego Zoo, SeaWorld and a host of museums.
+Night owls can choose from rooftop bars, live music, karaoke and more.
+Family-oriented expats, on the other hand, will find the city is home to an array of attractions to keep the little ones busy such as the San Diego Zoo, SeaWorld and a host of museums.

 Shopping in San Diego

 Expats truly will be spoilt for choice when it comes to shopping in San Diego.
 Whether in search of designer labels at shopping centres or bargain buys at vintage boutiques, there are a range of options for city residents.